mendix/docs/content/howto/logic-business-rules/add-action-to-workflow-toolbox.md

 * Familiarize yourself with workflow terms.
 For more information, see [Workflows](/refguide/workflows).
 * Install Atlas 3 from the Mendix Marketplace.
 As a result of installing Atlas 3, your app should contain the following modules that Workflow Commons depends on: Atlas_Core, Atlas_Web_Content, and DataGrid.
-* Your project has the following modules [Workflow Commons](https://marketplace.mendix.com/link/component/117066) and [Mendix SSO](https://marketplace.mendix.com/link/component/117212) modules for better developer experience.
-Fore more information on how to set up Workflow Commons in an existing app, see [Adding a Workflow to an Existing App: Setting Up the Basics](/refguide/workflow-setting-up-app).
+* Your project has the following optional modules [Workflow Commons](https://marketplace.mendix.com/link/component/117066) and [Mendix SSO](https://marketplace.mendix.com/link/component/117212) modules for better developer experience.
+For more information on how to set up Workflow Commons in an existing app, see [Adding a Workflow to an Existing App: Setting Up the Basics](/refguide/workflow-setting-up-app).

 ## 3 Exposing the Microflow as the Workflow Action